-Whether you like to paddle, float or fish, get ready for fun on the water this summer.
+Whether you like to fish, float or paddle, it’s time to get out for fun on the water this summer.
 Just a short drive from Yakima takes you to several stunning lakes and rivers where you can refresh yourself under sunny skies with abundant recreation and leisure activities.
 Float, paddle or raft Yakima Valley rivers, enjoy stand-up paddle boarding (SUP) for beginners and experts alike or fish pristine lakes and experience Washington’s only blue ribbon trout stream.
-We’ve listed the most popular spots for SUP, kayaking, canoeing, rafting and fishing*, but there are many more lakes and rivers to explore.
+We’ve listed the most popular spots for SUP, kayaking, canoeing, rafting and fishing, but there are many more lakes and rivers to explore.

 Rimrock Lake is a beautiful, large, clear blue lake surrounded by lush, evergreen-covered mountain.
 It’s located along Highway 12, the White Pass Scenic Byway, at an elevation of 2,926 feet, approximately 40 minutes from Yakima.
 This lake holds water for irrigation which is released during the month of September.
-The release of water makes the Tieton River a popular class 3 whitewater rafting destination.
-The expansive lake is ideal for exploring by kayak or canoe and SUP.
-Sara Washburn Yoga offers SUP classes, SUP fitness training and SUP yoga instruction from the only certified SUP instructor in the area.
+The expansive lake is ideal for exploring by kayak, canoe or SUP.
+Just Breathe Stand Up Paddle Boarding and Yoga offers SUP classes, SUP fitness training and SUP yoga instruction.
+Mahre MADE and Girls with Grit offer an array of lake and river SUP clinics, classes and private tours for beginners and experts alike.
+One of their most popular clinics is Intro to River SUP, which begins on a private lake and ends with tasty snacks and beverages.
 Fishing enthusiasts know the lake is popular for Kokanee and rainbows.
 The best time to catch fish is May through August.

 - Silver Beach Resort features a day use area with sandy beach access, camping, cabins, motel rooms, a designated swimming area, a boat launch, a convenience store and a small restaurant.
 The beach area is shallow quite far out during the early summer, making it a great place for SUP beginners.
 You’ll even find a small island a short distance offshore to paddle out to.